resteasy/resteasy.github.io/_posts/2020-10-09-run-restful-service-with-bootablejar.md

     </build>
 </project>
 ```
-In this project there is simple product resource class to generate json result for products query request:
+In this example, there is simple product resource class to generate json result for products query request:
 ```
 package org.resteasy.bootablejar;
 import javax.ws.rs.Path;